Ev1lSmil3/chat/README.md

 =========

-install packages with 'npm i', run front server with 'ng serve'
+install packages with 'npm i', run front server with 'ng serve'.
 If you did all properly you can use chat application on url http://localhost:4200